seishun/node-steam/README.md

 ## 'disconnected'

-You were disconnected from Steam.
+Either you were disconnected from Steam, or a connection attempt failed.
 Don't use any API now - wait until it reconnects.

 ## 'chatInvite'
 * SteamID of the chat you were invited to